 These actions are supported to some extent because Americans as a collective have become complacent and lazy with our democratic responsibilities.
 It is essential that we recognize that all Americans own this problem, not just our poorest members.
 It’s easy to turn a blind eye to the strife of fellow citizens when we are not sharing their challenges.
-However, if there is a lesson to be learned from our current circumstance, it is that there are numerous external factors such as the purchasing of representatives to 3rd party agents and organizations who benefit from sowing discord among our national population.
+However, if there is a lesson to be learned from our current circumstance, it is that there are numerous external factors such as the purchasing of representatives to third party agents who benefit from sowing discord among our national population.
 This discord poisons the minds of well-meaning individuals who are just looking for an opportunity to be more human, that is to live a life of opportunity without the constant stress and strife of being economically disadvantaged by design.
 The path forward should be a more responsible approach to democracy focused on a higher degree of institutionalized collective collaboration among the states instead of the current competitive model practiced today.

 In times of social and political unrest like the present it is easy to seek more extreme measures as solutions; we observe this in the current political climate with ideologies arising in support of authoritarianism on the right and socialism on the left.
-Both of these solutions are economically impractical and politically impossible, although as we can observe the current administration is certainly trying.
+The extremes of these solutions are economically impractical and politically impossible, although as we can observe the current administration is certainly trying.
 What is left is the most practical pathway to success which also happens to provide the least resistance, that solution is more democracy.